mongodb/docs/source/reference/mongodump.rst

 .. option:: --query <json>, -q <json>

-   Provides a :term:`JSON` query to limit (optionally) the documents included in the output of :program:`mongodump`.
+   Provides a query to limit (optionally) the documents included in the output of :program:`mongodump`.

 .. option:: --oplog